Components -> Carbohydrate Components -> Sugars

 Glucose is the primary source of energy for the body's cells, particularly for the brain and muscles.
 It plays a crucial role in fueling cellular processes, providing energy for all bodily functions, and maintaining normal functioning of the central nervous system.

-How much Glucose do I need?
+How much glucose do I need?

 What are the health benefits of glucose?